johnnydecimal/v5_2023/src/pages/10-19 Concepts/10 System/index.md

 # Choose the `JDPage` layout
 layout: ../../../layouts/JDPage.astro
 # The JD number: mandatory, used on JDPage
-number: 11
+number: 10
 # The JD title: mandatory, used on JDPage
-title: Core (area)
+title: System
 # The area that this ID relates to: mandatory, used on JDPage
 area: 10-19 Concepts
 # The category that this ID relates to: mandatory, used on JDPage
-category: 11 Core
+category: 10 System

 # Sort: areas get '00a', categories '00c', IDs just the ID.
-sort: 11c
+sort: 10c
 ---

 # 09 Test (category page)